nuke-web3/book/content/risc-zero/zk-hack-montreal/slides.md

 # Summary

 - We've used RISC Zero's zkVM for an onchain app.
-- We've verified computation offchain and seen it saves *a lot* of gas.
+- We've carried out computation offchain and seen it saves *a lot* of gas.
-- Gas is expensive, the EVM
+- Gas is expensive.

 Notes: